pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 - Message (required)
   - Type: interface
   - Default: n/a
-  - The payload
+  - The payload.
 - Channel (required)
   - Type: string
   - Default: n/a
-  - Destination channel ID
+  - Destination channel ID.
 - ShouldStore
   - Type: bool
   - Default: account default
-  - Store in history
+  - Store in history.
 - UsePost
   - Type: bool
   - Default: false
-  - Use POST to Publish
+  - Use POST to publish.
 - Meta
   - Type: interface
   - Default: null
-  - Metadata for message filtering
+  - Metadata for message filtering.
 - TTL
   - Type: int
   - Default: n/a
-  - Per-message TTL in Message Persistence
+  - Per-message time to live in Message Persistence.
 - QueryParam
   - Type: map[string]string
   - Default: nil
-  - Additional URL query parameters
+  - Adds query string parameters to the request.
 - CustomMessageType
   - Type: string
   - Default: n/a
-  - Case-sensitive, alphanumeric, 3–50 chars; dashes and underscores allowed; cannot start with special chars or pn_/pn-.
-Examples: text, action, poll.
+  - Case-sensitive, 3–50 chars, alphanumeric, dashes and underscores allowed; cannot start with special chars or pn_/pn- (examples: text, action, poll).

 ### Sample code

-##### Reference code

 #### Publish a message to a channel

 ```
 1

 ```

-##### Subscribe to the channel

-Before running the publish example, subscribe to the same channel in another terminal or Debug Console.
+Subscribe to the same channel before running the publish example.

 ### Response

 - Timestamp
   - Type: int
-  - Timetoken when the message was published
+  - Timetoken when the message was published.

 ### Other examples